101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 75. In many cases, you can be still be convicted of DWI for driving intoxicated on private property.

 For instance, you can get a DWI in a parking lot.
-This may be surprising when you consider a DWI requires showing that the offense occurred at a “public place.”
-For this statute, a public places means any place to which the public or a substantial group of the public has access.
+This may be surprising, especially since the law requires showing that the offense occurred at a “public place.”
+According to the statute, a public place means any place to which the public or a substantial group of the public has access.
 That broad language allows police to make DWI arrests almost anywhere.

 76. Commercial drivers are considered to be intoxicated with a BAC of .04